 SamFull-Time Staff

-Sam is the newest team member and a business marketing graduate from Wichita State University.
+Sam has a Business Marketing graduate from Wichita State University.
 His theater experience and penchant for hands-on projects provide an engaging learning experience for all.

 Bailey

-Bailey is working toward a Business Administration degree at Emporia State University.
+Bailey has a degree in Business Administration from Emporia State University.
 He has a strong background in performing arts.
 Bailey has used his skills to make our programs entertaining and educational for the students.

 Meet Our Team